JinkyXiang/INFOSYS722-BDAS/README.md

 The dataset used in this project is sourced from Kaggle[https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset] and includes detailed information on sleep duration and various lifestyle factors.

 ## Methodology
-The methodology adopted involves eight steps synthesized from the Cross-Industry Standard Process for Data Mining (CRISP-DM) process (SPSS, 2007) and the KDD process (Fayyad et al., 1996).
+The methodology adopted involves eight steps synthesized from the Cross-Industry Standard Process for Data Mining (CRISP-DM) process and the KDD process.
 The steps include:

 ### Business/Situation Understanding:
 Identify the objectives, assess the situation, determine data mining objectives, and produce a project plan.
 A clear understanding ensures the research stays on track and provides valuable insights.